 Domestic violence includes threats, pushing, punching, slapping, choking, sexual assault, and assault with weapons.
 It is rarely a one-time occurrence and usually escalates in frequency and severity.
 Any act of domestic violence is something to take seriously.
 Wife beating results in more injury that requires medical treatment than rape, auto accidents, and muggings combined.

 Battering can be deadly: 30% of women murdered in the U.S. are killed by husbands or boyfriends.

-They must be sick.
-Battering is a learned behavior, not a mental illness.
+Battering is a learned behavior and a choice, not a mental illness.
 An abuser’s experience as a child and the message they get from society can tell them that violence is an easy way to get power and control over their partner’s behavior.
-People who batter-choose this behavior and viewing them as “sick” wrongly excuses them from taking responsibility for it.
+People who batter choose this behavior and viewing them as “sick” wrongly excuses them from taking responsibility for it.

 What Can You Do?